minha-saxena/Formalyze/README.md

 ## ✨ Features

--Real-time Chat: Firebase’s real-time database enables instant messaging and updates.
+- Real-time Chat: Firebase’s real-time database enables instant messaging and updates.

--LSTM Model: Detects informal language in chats and encourages professional communication.
+- LSTM Model: Detects informal language in chats and encourages professional communication.

--High Accuracy:
+- High Accuracy:

-  ->Accuracy: 96.71%
+  - Accuracy: 96.71%

-  ->Precision: 97%
+  - Precision: 97%

-  ->Recall: 96%
+  - Recall: 96%

--User Authentication: Uses Firebase Authentication to securely manage user logins and registrations.
+- User Authentication: Uses Firebase Authentication to securely manage user logins and registrations.

--Message Moderation: Flags informal language in messages to maintain professionalism.
+- Message Moderation: Flags informal language in messages to maintain professionalism.

 ## 🛠️ Tech Stack

--Frontend: React.js, Tailwind CSS
+- Frontend: React.js, Tailwind CSS

--Backend: Firebase (Real-time Database, Authentication)
+- Backend: Firebase (Real-time Database, Authentication)

--AI/Model: LSTM (Long Short-Term Memory) for language classification
+- AI/Model: LSTM (Long Short-Term Memory) for language classification

--Libraries/Frameworks: Firebase SDK, TensorFlow, Scikit-learn
+- Libraries/Frameworks: Firebase SDK, TensorFlow, Scikit-learn

-🚀 How to Use
+## 🚀 How to Use

 1. Clone the Repository
 2. Install the Required Packages
 3. Set up Firebase
-  -Go to the Firebase Console and create a new Firebase project.
+  - Go to the Firebase Console and create a new Firebase project.
-  -Enable Firebase Authentication and Firebase Realtime Database in the console.
+  - Enable Firebase Authentication and Firebase Realtime Database in the console.
-  -Obtain your Firebase credentials (API key, project ID, etc.) and configure them in your project.
+  - Obtain your Firebase credentials (API key, project ID, etc.) and configure them in your project.
 4. Run the Application
 5. User Authentication
   Login: Use Firebase Authentication to log in with your email and password.